Troubleshoot Docker Desktop

 Use your diagnostics ID to get help

-Select Contact support from the Troubleshooting menu.
+If you have a paid Docker subscription, select Contact support.
 This opens the Docker Desktop support form.
-Fill in the information required.
-Your diagnostics ID is gathered automatically.
+Fill in the information required and add the ID you copied in step three to the Diagnostics ID field.
 Then, select Submit ticket to request Docker Desktop support.

 If you don't have a paid Docker subscription, create an issue on GitHub: